sigmacomputing/sigmaquickstarts/site/sigmaguides/src/administration_materialization/administration_materialization.md

 </aside>

 <button>[Sigma Free Trial](https://www.sigmacomputing.com/free-trial/)</button> <button>[Snowflake Free Trial](https://signup.snowflake.com/)</button>

+If your Snowflake account does not have the Sample Dataset (provided by Snowflake), please obtain a copy.
+[The instructions are here.](https://docs.snowflake.com/en/user-guide/sample-data-using)

 ### What You’ll Learn
 This QuickStart discussed the features and benefits of using materialization in Sigma and also how to configure and schedule materializations to improve the speed and performance of your reports.